Disease Guide ·Exercise-Induced Collapse ·2026

 Pre-Existing Exclusion

-If your dog has already been diagnosed with EIC or had documented collapse episodes before enrollment, all EIC-related claims will be denied.
-Enroll your retriever puppy early — before any episodes occur or genetic testing is done through your vet.
+Prior EIC diagnosis or collapse episodes before enrollment = all claims denied.
+Enroll your retriever puppy early - before any episodes or genetic testing through your vet.

 🇺🇸 US Pet Insurance Guide